-With Easter just around the corner and Mia on half term from school, she wanted to do some Easter crafts this week and the very thought of it was filling me with dread.
+With Easter just around the corner and Mia soon to be on half term from school, she wanted to do some Easter crafts this week and the very thought of it was filling me with dread.
 However, we were recently sent some Paint Sticks by Little Brian and boy was I impressed!

-Paint Sticks are a fab new product by Little Brian and are exactly as they say; paint within a stick that twists up and down just like a glue stick does.
+Paint Sticks are a fab product by Little Brian and are exactly as they say; paint within a stick that twists up and down just like a glue stick does.
 They are water soluble and child friendly, with no mess and a solid vibrant colour.
 There is absolutely no need for water or brushes, just literally use them like a glue stick or even a big chunky crayon.
 So, theres no risk of water spillages, ruined pictures or splodges up the wall!

 Mia was so excited to try them out, so she dived straight in with some Easter pictures first!
 She loved the different colours available and wasn’t sure which to try first!
 The Paint Sticks easily glide across the paper and she was able to create some lovely pictures that dried within 60 seconds leaving absolutely no mess whatsoever!
 This also meant I didn’t have lots of pieces of soggy paper lying around the kitchen for hours waiting for them to dry!

 The Paint Sticks are so easy and simple to use that Lottie wanted in on the action and had a go herself!
 They are chunky enough for even Lottie’s little fingers to grasp!
 She was really excited to be copying her big sister until she realised it was even more fun to put them in her mouth!